tensorpack/tensorpack/docs/tutorial/save-load.md

 [DictRestore](../modules/tfutils.html#tensorpack.tfutils.sessinit.DictRestore).
 They are responsible for the actual initialization work.

-Whatever you use in `session_init`, this is what happens during the loading:
+Whatever you use in `session_init`, this is what happens during the initialization:

 * Variable restoring is completely based on __exact name match__ between variables in the current graph and variables in the `session_init` initializer.
 * Variables that appear in only one side will be printed as warning.
 * Variables of the same name but incompatible shapes will cause exceptions.
   If you set `ignore_mismatch=True`, then such errors will only be printed as warnings.

+You can also use `SmartInit` to load a model to a session manually, without involving the rest of the tensorpack, by `SmartInit(...).init(session)`.

 ## Transfer Learning